Intermediate statistics: addressing the thermoelectric properties of solids: Introduction

 \section{Introduction}

-Studies carried out in the second half of the 20th century have found that under the presence of defects or impurities in a crystal, the electrostatic potential changes its neighborhoods breaking the translational symmetry of periodic potentials \cite{and,ell,lee}.
+Studies conducted in the second half of the 20th century have demonstrated that the presence of defects or impurities in a crystal perturbs the local electrostatic potential, thereby breaking the translational symmetry of the periodic potential \cite{and,ell,lee}.
 This disturbance can produce electronic wave functions located near the impurity failing to propagate through the crystal.
-The process of inserting impurities made out of known elements in a semiconductor is called doping.
+The process of inserting impurities made out of known elements in a semiconductor (i.e., doping) is a well known method for obtaining significant changes in transport properties of crystalline solids.

-In this paper, we apply the $q$-deformation in solids to act as defects or impurities, especially in Einstein and Debye solids \cite{bri,bri1,bri2,bri3}.
-Our results show that the $q$-deformation parameter modifies the thermodynamic quantities such as entropy, specific heat, and other characteristics of chemical elements \cite{zim}.

-Much researches on $q$-deformation through quantum groups and quantum algebras have been developed in several fields of physics, such as cosmology and condensed matter \cite{lei,che,ien,ler,fuc,wil,bie,mac,sin,rpv,chai,col,sou,lav5,bri5,Marinho:2019zny,Marinho:2019zny2}.
+On the other hand, extensive research on $q$-deformation via quantum groups and quantum algebras has been undertaken across various fields of physics, including cosmology and condensed matter \cite{lei,che,ien,ler,fuc,wil,bie,mac,lee2,sin,rpv,chai,col,sou,lav5,bri5,Marinho:2019zny,Marinho:2019zny2, chu,chu1,chu2,hou,pra,bou}.
 Even in the absence of a universally recognized satisfactory definition of a quantum group, all the present proposals suggest the idea of deforming a classical object which may be, for example, an algebraic group or a Lie group.
-In such proposals, the deformed objects lose the group property.
+In such proposals, the deformed objects may lose the group property \cite{arik,jim}.
+However, this is not always the case, for instance we cite one-parameter and two-parameter deformed fermion and boson quantum groups \cite{ubr,aba2,nn1,nn2,nn3}.